eLvErDe/museek-plus/INSTALL.md

 Get binaries and help for Museek+ here: http://www.museek-plus.org

+museekd can be installed using CMake or python's distutils.\
+distutils doesn't provide for uninstalls, so be cautious with it.\
+The recommended way to build museek is using CMake.

 ## Install using CMake

-CMake is the recommended way to build everything

 ### Configure Features

-Prefix the boolean variables with -D, set them to 1 to enable the feature, 0 to disable.\
+Prefix the boolean variables with `-D`, set them to `1` to enable the feature, `0` to disable.\
 Default values are between brackets.

 #### Features